Dodging-Turtis/Dodging-Turtis/README.md

 npm install -g truffle
 ```

-Please make sure that the Metamask wallet is connected to the MATIC Mumbai TestNet and has some MATIC tokens.
+Please make sure that the Metamask wallet is connected to the `MATIC Mumbai Testnet` and has some MATIC tokens.

 ### Installing